EBS 올림포스 영어독해 기본1 (22개정) 4강

 They are, in fact, performances we execute ____ acceptably close conformity to widely accepted social rules.

-Social things are ____ simply social.
+Social ____ are quite simply social.

 2 음식 조리의 생물학적 이점

-Cooked food ____ many familiar things.
+Cooked ____ does many familiar things.

-We should indeed pin our humanity ____ cooks.
+We should ____ pin our humanity on cooks.

 3 텔레비전이 스포츠 산업에 미친 영향